 I am not sure about you, but I definitely am a sucker for sappy Korean romcoms.
 I always end up with baggy eyes and a rumbling tummy from pulling all-nighters to binge-watch the shows.
 This in turn makes me go on a crazy Korean feast the next day, usually at a Korean BBQ buffet restaurant.
-For those of you who love to eat Korean food after watching K-dramas, check out this list of 16 places that serve Korean BBQ buffets!
+For those of you who love to eat Korean food after watching K-dramas, check out this list of 15 best places for Korean BBQ buffets!

 Table of Contents